-^{} The increase in employees trained in FY 2016-17 Actuals is the result of mandatory diversity training; this figure was changed to reflect updated actuals; in FY 2017-18 OFEP did not have a dedicated Training & Outreach Coordinator until January 2018, which adversely impacted the number of employees trained; a new round of diversity training is planned for FY 2018-19
+^{} The increase in employees trained in FY 2016-17 Actuals is the result of mandatory diversity training; this figure was changed to reflect updated Actuals, a new round of diversity training is planned for FY 2018-19

-(dollars in thousands) Description Startup Costs/ Non Recurring Costs Recurring Costs Positions Hire one Fair Employment Practices Specialist and two Commission on Human Rights \$0 \$297 3 Specialists to resolve current caseload, provide training and outreach programs to County departments, and monitor departmental diversity and employment practices Hire one Personnel Services Specialist 2 (Compensation Specialist) to evaluate and \$0 \$88 1 classify organizational changes, review and reclassify positions, as required per Collective Bargaining Agreements, and update job descriptions Hire one Labor Relations Officer to further develop and implement Countywide \$0 \$93 1 standardized discipline guidelines correspondence and forms; monitor and follow-up with departments on the arrest log; and follow up with regular updates to the Miami-Dade Leave Manual Procedures Manual, and Administrative/Implementing Orders Hire one Administrative Secretary to support the Payroll and Information Management \$0 \$62 1 Division Director and Assistant Director with division administrative duties, front desk reception, public records requests, and countywide scanning, as needed Hire one Secretary to provide clerical support for the Recruitment, Testing and Career \$0 \$59 1 Development Division to include compiling public records requests, managing records retention, tracking buck assignments, acting as a back-up for New Hire Center staff, filing departmental correspondence, converting documents into EDMS and other duties, as needed Total \$0 \$599
+Department Operational Unmet Needs (dollars in th Description Startup Costs/ Non Recurring Costs Recurring Costs Positions Hire one Fair Employment Practices Specialist and two Commission on Human Rights Specialists to resolve current caseload, provide training and outreach programs to County departments, monitor departmental diversity & employment practices, etc. \$0 \$297 3 Hire Personnel Services Specialist 2 (Compensation Specialist) to evaluate and classify organizational changes, review and reclassify positions, as required per Collective Bargaining Agreements, update job descriptions, etc. \$0 \$88 1 Hire Labor Relations Officer to further develop and implement Countywide standardized discipline guidelines correspondence and forms; monitor and follow-up with the departments on the arrest log; follow up with regular updates to the Miami-Dade Leave Manual Procedures Manual, Administrative/Implementing Orders, etc. \$0 \$93 1 Hire Administrative Secretary to support division director and assistant director with division administrative duties, front desk reception, public records requests, and countywide scanning, as needed. \$0 \$62 1 Hire Secretary to provide clerical support for the Division to include compiling public records requests, managing records retention, tracking buck assignments, acting as a back-up for New Hire Center staff, filing departmental correspondence, converting documents into EDMS and other duties, as needed. \$0 \$59 1 Total \$0 \$599 7